-Lake Grada is Italy's largest lake an a popular recreation area in the northern area.
-The lake is bordered by the Veneto, Trentino Altoadige, and Lombardy regions and offers multipule outdoor recreation attractions.
-But there is always the question of where do you go or what to do if you have limited time.
+Lake Grada is Italy's largest lake and a popular recreation site in the northern area.
+The lake is bordered by the Veneto, Trentino Alto-Adige, and Lombardy regions and offers multipule outdoor attractions.
+But, with so many options, there is always the question of where do you go or what to do if you have limited time.
 In this Lago di Garda guide we will touch base on some of the top places to see and what to to do during your adventure.

 The first thing we have to consider is how much time and how are we traveling.
-If you plan on renting a car you have a bit more flexibility but you also have to deal with the traffic and finding places to park (which is usually paid parking).
-If you are using public transportation and looking to do outdoor activities you will most like want to base yourself in one place and adventure from there.
+If you plan on renting a car you have a bit more flexibility, but you also have to deal with local traffic and finding places to park (which is usually paid parking).
+If you are using public transportation and looking to do outdoor activities, you will most likely want to base yourself in one place and adventure from there.
 Then you will want to follow the general flow of the transportation system to get the most out of your time.

-GETTING THERE: Flying into Milano or Venezia you can reach Lake Grada by Train very easily.
-You will be arriving at the southern shores of the lake and from there you can utilize the lake ferry or public buses to get to your destination.
+GETTING THERE: Flying into Milano or Venezia, you can reach Lake Grada by Train very easily.
+You will be arriving at the southern shores of the lake and from there you can utilize the lake ferry (mainly from Desenzano, Sirmione or Peschiera del Garda) or public buses to get to your destination.

 What Do I Do As A City Walker?
-For everyone who enjoys walking I would suggest you utlize the lake ferry or public bus exploring a few places each day, while you move up the lake.
-There are 4 Places Not To Miss and each having their own charm.
+For everyone who enjoys walking, I would suggest you utlize the lake ferry or public busses exploring a few places each day, while you move up the lake.
+There are 4 Places Not To Miss, each having their own charm.

-Located on the southern shores this one of the most popular tourist area on the lake and it is very much worth the visit.
-The old town has roman ruins, a medival castel, mineral spa, and plenty of shops and ice cream places.
-It sits on a small peninsula and even though it is only about 4 to 6 kms of walking if you like to linger you could spend the entire day here.
+Located on the southern shores, this is one of the most popular tourist area on the lake and it is very much worth the visit.
+The old town has roman ruins, a medieval castle, mineral spa, and plenty of shops and ice cream places.
+It sits on a small peninsula and, even though it is only about 4 to 6 kms of walking, if you like to linger you could spend the entire day here.

-TRAVEL TIP: Plan time to go up on Monte Baldo worth the cost and there are places to eat and just relax with a picnic lunch.
-The town can be a challenge for anyone with restricted mobiity due to the steep terrain.
+TRAVEL TIP: Plan time to go up on Monte Baldo.
+It is worth the cost and there are places to eat and just relax with a picnic lunch.
+The town can be a challenge for anyone with restricted mobility due to the steep terrain.

 For more about Malcesine | Veneto Region check out our page.

 Across the lake from Malcesine and the next stop on the ferry is Limone sul Garda.
-Lemone is where the Roman's introduced citrus fruits into northern Italy.
-With a mild climent lemons and other fruits are still cultivated today and if you like limoncello this the place for you.
-A nice picturesque town with a waterfront area full of restaurants, cafes, and shops.
-There are good trails above the town that takes you through the orchards and there is new bike path on northern part of town.
+Limone is where the Romans introduced citrus fruits into northern Italy.
+Thanks to the mild climate lemons and other fruits are still cultivated today, and if you like limoncello this the place for you.
+Limone offers a nice picturesque town with a waterfront area full of restaurants, cafes, and shops.
+There are good trails above the town that take you through the orchards and there is a new bike path on northern part of town.

-TRAVEL TIP: If you are crossing over from Malcesine there are private shuttles that will take you over.
-Limone is a nice partical day and then moving on to Riva del Garda.
+TRAVEL TIP : If you are crossing over from Malcesine there are private shuttles that will take you over.
+Limone is a nice partial day and then you can move on to Riva del Garda.

 For more about Limone Sul Garda | Brescia Province check out our page.

-Riva del Garda sits in the north west corner of the lake and is one of the larger towns on the lake.
-Historically this was an Austrian town until after the First World War.
-There are plenty of nice day walks around the area and after you can explore the narrow streets of the old town with plenty of shops.
+Riva del Garda sits in the north west corner of the lake and is one of its larger towns.
+Historically, this was an Austrian town until after the First World War.
+There are plenty of nice day walks around the area, and after you can explore the narrow streets of the old town with plenty of shops.

-TRAVEL TIP: If you only have a couple of days this is probaly your end point.
-As you plan on moving somewhere else still using public transportation it is actually quicker to take a but over to Rovereto and then pick up a train to your next destination otherwise it is a long boat ride back to the southern area.
+TRAVEL TIP : If you only have a couple of days this is probably your end point.
+As you plan on moving somewhere else still using public transportation it is actually quicker to take a bus over to Rovereto and then pick up a train to your next destination, otherwise it is a long boat ride back to the southern area.

 For more about Riva del Garda | Trento Province check out our page.